Written by: Liz Paton, MSc

-The Lungs and Respiratory System
+The Lungs & Respiratory System Overview

 The lungs and respiratory system provide us with the ability to breathe in and out!
 This system allows us to take oxygen which is important to keep our body alive and breathe out carbon dioxide which is a waste product.
 This exchange of oxygen and carbon dioxide is known as respiration.